Deligne's conjecture for automorphic motives over CM-fields: Introduction

 Then the central critical value of the Rankin-Selberg $L$-function $L(s,\Pi \times \Pi')$ can be expressed as a cup product in the cohomology, with twisted coefficients, of the locally symmetric space attached to $G_{n-1}$.
 These cohomology spaces have natural rational structures over number fields, and the cup product preserves rationality.
 From this observation we obtain the following relation for the {\it central} critical value $s = s_0$:

-where the notation $\sim$, here and below, means ``equal up to specified algebraic factors'', $p(\Pi)$ and $p(\Pi')$ are the {\it Whittaker periods} of $\Pi$ and $\Pi'$, respectively, and $p(s_{0},\Pi_{\infty},\Pi'_{\infty})$ is an archimedean factor depending only on $s_{0}$, $\Pi_{\infty}$ and $\Pi'_{\infty}$.
-We point out that this archimedean period $p(s_{0},\Pi_{\infty},\Pi'_{\infty})$ can in fact be computed as a precise integral power of $2\pi i$, see \cite{grob_lin} Cor.\ 4.30.
+where $p(\Pi)$ and $p(\Pi')$ are the {\it Whittaker periods} of $\Pi$ and $\Pi'$, respectively, and $p(s_{0},\Pi_{\infty},\Pi'_{\infty})$ is an archimedean factor depending only on $s_{0}$, $\Pi_{\infty}$ and $\Pi'_{\infty}$.
+The notation $\sim$, here and below, means ``equal up to specified algebraic factors''; we will have more to say about this in section \ref{notationsim} at the end of this introduction.
+We point out that this archimedean period $p(s_{0},\Pi_{\infty},\Pi'_{\infty})$ can in fact be computed, up to algebraic factors, as a precise integral power of $2\pi i$, see \cite{grob_lin} Cor.\ 4.30.
 It turns out that this power is precisely the one predicted by Deligne's conjecture.
 Furthermore, Thm.\ 2.5 of \cite{grob_lin} provides the expression